osmanwako/Erriechafestival/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse Community and student Code partiner,Morning Session and standup all . also Designer of Original design idea's Cindy Shin in Behance again.
+I would like to thank Microverse Community and student Code partiner,Morning Session and standup all . also Designer of Original design idea's Cindy Shin in Behance has acknowledments again.

 <!-- LICENSE -->